burvxs/TicTacToe/README.md

 The maximizer tries to get the highest score possible while the minimizer does the opposite, getting lowest score.
 Every board state has a value associated with it.
-In a state where the maximizer has an advantage the score of the board positive value, if the minimizer can win in that board state, the score is a negative value.
+In a state where the maximizer has an advantage the score of the board will be a positive value, if the minimizer can win in that board state, the score is a negative value.

 This method recursively calls it self on the max and min player scanning the